flowgrind/flowgrind/INSTALL.md

 Gentoo
 ------

-If you want to install the GIT version from the git repository, you can use the provided ebuild with git support.
+If you want to install the latest version from the git repository, you can use the provided ebuild with git support.

 * Copying ebuild files into local portage overlay (e.g. /usr/local/portage)